Motius Robotics avatar

 Four questions a technical reviewer asks immediately.

-What changes after installation?
+What changes after activation?

-What stays outside SoulLink?
+What stays outside Motius Robotics?

 What does the first field clip show?